ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 This profile leverages the following management aspects related to OSCORE groups and discussed in the sections of {{I-D.ietf-core-oscore-groupcomm}} referred below.

 * Management of group keying material (see {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}).
 The Group Manager is responsible for the renewal and re-distribution of the keying material in the groups of its competence (rekeying).

-According to the specific application requirements, this can include rekeying the group upon changes in its membership.
-In particular, renewing the group keying material is required upon a new node's joining or a current node's leaving, in case backward security and forward security have to be preserved, respectively.
+   The Group Manager performs a rekeying when one ore more members leave the group, thus preserving forward security and ensuring that the security properties of Group OSCORE are fulfilled.
+According to the specific application requirements, the Group Manager can also rekey the group upon a new node's joining, in case backward security has also to be preserved.

 * Provisioning and retrieval of authentication credentials (see {{Section 3 of I-D.ietf-core-oscore-groupcomm}}).
 The Group Manager acts as repository of authentication credentials of group members, and provides them upon request.